Andrei1998/competitive/README.md

 Carefully crafted examples to pinpoint somewhat unknown [Scala Language design choices](scala/binding_examples).

-Some are just standard OOP dynamic dispatch (i.e. they apply to Java as well).
+Some are just standard OOP features, so they apply to Java etc.

+## Competition Code

+[Code](problems) from some of the contests I wrote over the past few years.